 They all need to know how crucial self-care is for their happiness, just as crucial as physical exercise or eating well.

 Regularly ask them how they’re feeling so they get used to checking in with themselves.
-I try to keep an ongoing dialogue about self-care; I explain to them that when we feel overwhelmed, it’s really nice to go and sit by ourselves with some of our favorite things so we can calm down.
+I try to keep an ongoing dialogue about self-care; I explain to them that when we feel overwhelmed, it’s nice to go and sit by ourselves with some of our favorite things so we can calm down.

 I let them explore my self-care area.
 They love my essential oil sprays and crystals, so I’ll spritz them and lay a crystal on top of them.
 Let them see what you do to help yourself calm down.